zhaoshenzhai/mathwiki/Notes/heine_borel_theorem.md

 \end{theorem}

+The converse fails in general (even for metric spaces; see Example \iref{converse_fail}).
 To prove the Heine-Borel Theorem, we will use the following useful characterization of compactness.

 \begin{fact}[\ref[Characterization of compactness]{characterization_of_compactness_in_metric_spaces}]\label{char}